HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

 Most of the files in /proc are read only, some require root privileges, some files are writable, and many files in `/proc/sys` are writable.
-Let\'s discuss some of the files in /proc.
+Let's discuss some of the files in /proc.

 #### /proc/interrupts